alymbektech/number-of-SWE-job-openings-in-us/README.md

 * I will be showing only 20 cities which were rated as "Top 20 Best Tech Cities for IT Jobs" by CompTIA
+* **What are these numbers?** - These numbers are number of new job listing posted on LinkedIn on that certain date.
-* Where do I get these numbers? - I just search for SWE jobs on LinkedIn and select Past 24 hours, 50 miles Filters.
+* **How do I get these numbers?** - I just search for SWE jobs on LinkedIn and select Past 24 hours + 50 miles Filters.
 * I will try to post new numbers every day

 |  | City, State | Aug 28 |